Skip to content

 Prerequisites

-Pre-pull the image (optional)
+Pre-pull Docker image (optional)

 If you haven’t yet downloaded the Shopware Docker image, pull it now: